agentmodels/agentmodels.org/chapters/5c-myopic.md

 var averageUtility = listMean(map(numericBanditUtility, trajectory));
 print('Arm1 is best arm and has expected utility 0.5.\n' +
-      'So ideal performance gives average score of: 0.5 \n' + 'The average score over 100 trials for greedy agent: '
+      'So ideal performance gives average score of: 0.5 \n' + 'The average score over 100 trials for rewardMyopic agent: '
       + averageUtility);
 ~~~~